Last Updated on January 24, 2026 by The Insurance Pros

 - Macomb County Department of Roads

-You may be eligible to file a claim with MDOT if a pothole on a state-maintained road damaged your car.
-However, bear in mind that Michigan’s governmental immunity laws often result in the denial of most claims.
+You may be eligible to file a claim with MDOT if a pothole on a state-maintained road damaged your vehicle.
+Keep in mind that claims are commonly denied unless strict requirements are met.

 📝 What You Need to Prove